sap-tutorials/Tutorials/tutorials/btp-cockpit-setup/btp-cockpit-setup.md

 Choose one of the following steps:

-- **Free Trial:** If you do not have an account of any type yet and you want to try out services for a limited amount of time, follow the instructions on the tutorial [Get a Free Account on SAP BTP Trial](hcp-create-trial-account).
+- **Trial:** If you do not have an account of any type yet and you want to try out services for a limited amount of time, follow the instructions on the tutorial [Get a Free Account on SAP BTP Trial](hcp-create-trial-account).

 - **Free Tier:** If you want to explore SAP BTP without time limits, go to [Get an Account on SAP BTP to Try Out Free Tier Service Plans](btp-free-tier-account).